fluxcd/flux2/rfcs/0005-artifact-revision-and-digest/README.md

 #### Backwards compatibility

-To allow backwards compatability, the source-controller could continue to advertise the checksum part of a `Digest` in the `Checksum` field until the field is removed.
+To allow backwards compatibility, the source-controller could continue to advertise the checksum part of a `Digest` in the `Checksum` field until the field is removed.